inkstitch/inkstitch/_docs/001-003-workflow.md

 ### Step 5 - Inspect in Inkscape

 The circle you made will disappear and be replaced with some stripes and zig-zags.
-Ink/Stitch has hidden all of your layers and created a new one called `Stitch Plan`, in which it has palced a visual representation of the stitch plan it created.
+Ink/Stitch has hidden all of your layers and created a new one called `Stitch Plan`, in which it has placed a visual representation of the stitch plan it created.
 It has interpreted your shape as two instructions: Fill and Stroke.
 Fill is implemented using fill stitching, and Stroke is implemented by running satin stitching along the outline.

 Select the horizontal lines using the `Edit Paths by Nodes` tool.
 Zoom in a bit and you'll see that the lines are actually made up of lots of points.
 Each point represents one stitch - one needle penetration and interlocking of the top thread with the bobbin thread.
 Notice how the points all line up nicely in diagonals.
 This will give the fill stitching a nice, orderly visual appearance.